-Figure 6-141 Route Map (Match Clauses, Edit) Window
+Figure 6-85 Route Map (Match Clauses, Edit) Window

 Parameter Description Action Select Add to add a new entry based in the information entered.
 Select Delete to delete an entry based in the information entered.
 Interface Name Select and enter the interface name that will be used here.
 This option is used to define a clause to match the route's outgoing interface.
 IP Address ACL Select and enter the standard or extended IP access list name here.
 This option is used to define a clause to match the route based on the standard or extended IP access list.
 This string can be up to 32 characters long.
+IP Next Hop ACL Select and enter the standard IP access list name here.
+This option is used to define a clause to match the route's next hop based on the standard IP access list.
+This string can be up to 32 characters long.
+IP Route Source Select and enter the standard or extended IP access list name here.
+This option is used to define a clause to match the route's source based on the standard or extended IP access list.
+This string can be up to 32 characters long.
 IPv6 Address ACL Select and enter the standard or extended IPv6 access list name here.
 This option is used to define a clause to match the route based on the standard or extended IPv6 access list.
 This string can be up to 32 characters long.
-IP Next Hop ACL Select and enter the standard IP access list name here.
-This option is used to define a clause to match the route's next hop based on the standard IP access list.
-This string can be up to 32 characters long.

-Parameter Description IPv6 Next Hop ACL Select and enter the standard IPv6 access list name here.
+IPv6 Next Hop ACL Select and enter the standard IPv6 access list name here.
 This option is used to define a clause to match the route's next hop based on the standard IPv6 access list.
 This string can be up to 32 characters long.
-Route Source Select and enter the standard or extended IP/IPv6 access list name here.
-This option is used to define a clause to match the route's source based on the standard or extended IP/IPv6 access list.
+IPv6 Route Source Select and enter the standard or extended IPv6 access list name here.
+This option is used to define a clause to match the route's source based on the standard or extended IPv6 access list.
 This string can be up to 32 characters long.
 Metric Select and enter the metric value of the route here.
 The range is from 0 to 4294967294.
 This option is used to define a clause to match the route metric.
 Route Type Select the route type here.
-Options to choose from are: Internal - Specifies the intra-area and inter-area routes of Open Shortest Path First (OSPF).
-External - Specifies the autonomous system's external route of OSPF.
-If the type-1 and type-2 options are not specified, type-1 and type-2 external routes are included.
+Options to choose from are Internal, External Type-1, External Type-2 and Nssa-external.
+Internal - Specifies the intra-area and inter-area routes of Open Shortest Path First (OSPF).
 External Type-1 - Specifies the type-1 external route of OSPF.
 External Type-2 - Specifies the type-2 external route of OSPF.
+Nssa-external - Specifies the nssa-external type-1 and type-2 route of OSPF.